 Often referred as Japan’s Machu Picchu by local residents, Takeda Castle seems to be floating in the air, it looks like a castle in the famous animated film “Castle in the Sky” produced in 1986 by Ghibli Studio.

-Located at the altitude of 535 meters above sea level, in the District Wadayamacho, Asogo, Hyogo Prefecture, the castle looks like it’s floating in the sea of clouds.
+Located at an altitude of 353.7 meters above sea level, in the Wadayamacho District of Asago, Hyogo Prefecture, the castle looks like it’s floating in a sea of clouds.
 This has led Takeda Castle to be one of Japan’s 100 most famous castles and a National Historic Site.

 The castle was first built in 1443 by the landlord of Yamana clan samurai.
 The best time to see the effect of “Castle in the Sky”, was at the sunrise around 8 AM in the fall around September to November, when a sudden dropping of temperature creates magical fog in the morning.
 The white fog really looks similar to the sea of clouds.

 Moreover, in spring when the cherry trees are blooming, is also a good time to visit Takeda Castle.
 The cherry blossoms really ass a bright effect to the atmosphere around.